WitnessOfThe/multinational-retail-data-centralisation/README.md

 # Data Centralisation Project
-In this project our goal is to prepare data to be uploaded into the PostgreSQL database in and show some data insights using SQL queries.

-## Project Structure
+In this project, we create a local PostgreSQL database.
+We upload data from various sources and create a database schema that allows us to efficiently query data.

+Key technologies used: Postgres, AWS (s3), boto3, rest-API, csv, Python (Pandas).

 ## Project utils

-During this project we need to perform three types of tasks:

 1. Data extraction.
-In "data_extraction.py" we store methods responsible for the upload data into pandas dataframe from different sources.
+In "data_extraction.py" we store methods responsible for the upload of data into pandas data frame from different sources.
 2. Data cleaning.
-In "data_cleaning.py" we develope class DataCleaning that clean different tables, that we uploaded in "data_extraction.py".
+In "data_cleaning.py" we develop the class DataCleaning that clean different tables, which we uploaded in "data_extraction.py".
-3. Uploading data into database.
-We write DatabaseConnector class "database_utils.py", which initiating database engine basing on credentials provided in "*.yml" file.
+3. Uploading data into the database.
+We write DatabaseConnector class "database_utils.py", which initiates the database engine based on credentials provided in ".yml" file.
+4. "main.py" contains methods, which allow uploading data directly into the local database.

 ## Step by step data processing

-We have 6 different dataframes.
+We have 6 sources of data.

 1. Remote Postgres database in AWS Cloud.
-The table "order_table" is the data of the most interest for the client as it contain actual sales information.
-In the table we need to use the following fields "date_uuid","user_uuid","card_number","store_code","product_code" and "product_quantity".
-First 5 fields will become foreign keys in our database, therefore we need to clean this columns from all Nans and missing values.
+The table "order_table" is the data of the most interest for the client as it contains actual sales information.
+In the table, we need to use the following fields "date_uuid", "user_uuid", "card_number", "store_code", "product_code" and "product_quantity".
+The first 5 fields will become foreign keys in our database, therefore we need to clean these columns from all Nans and missing values.
 The "product_quantity" field has to be an integer.
 2. Remote Postgres database in AWS Cloud.
-The users data  "dim_users" table.
-This table also stored in remote database, so we use the same upload technics as in the previus case.
-Primary key here is the "user_uuid" field.
+The user's data  "dim_users" table.
+This table is also stored in the remote database, so we use the same upload technics as in the previous case.
+The primary key here is the "user_uuid" field.
 3. Public link in AWS cloud.
-The "dim_card_details" is accessable by link from s3 server and stored as ".pdf" file.
-We handle reading ".pdf" using tabula package.
+The "dim_card_details" is accessible by a link from the s3 server and stored as a ".pdf" file.
+We handle reading ".pdf" using the "tabula" package.
 The primary key is the card number.
-The card number has to be converted into string to avoid possible problems and cleaned from "?" artifacts.
+The card number has to be converted into a string to avoid possible problems and cleaned from "?" artefacts.
 4. The AWS-s3 bucket.
 The "dim_product" table.
-We utilise boto3 package to download this data.
+We utilise the boto3 package to download this data.
 The primary key is the "product code" field.
-The field "product_price" has to be converted into float number and field "weight" has to convert into grams concerning cases like ("kg","oz","l","ml").
+The field "product_price" has to be converted into float number and the field "weight" has to convert into grams concerning cases like ("kg", "oz", "l", "ml").
 5. The restful-API.
-The "dim_store_details" data is availble by GET method.
+The "dim_store_details" data is available by the GET method.
 The ".json" response has to be converted into the pandas dataframe.
 The primary key field is "store_code".
 6. The "dim_date_times" data is available by link.
 The ".json" response has to be converted into the pandas datagrame.
 The primary key is "date_uuid".

 #### General Data Cleaning Notes

-1. All data cleaning has to be performed in concern of "primary key" field.
-Therefore, we remove raws of the table only in the case, if duplicates (NaNs, missing value etc) appear in this field.
-Otherwise, there is a risk that in the "foreign key" in the "orders_table" will not be found in "primary key" and database schema would not work.
+1. All data cleaning must be performed concerning the "primary key" field.
+Therefore, we remove rows of the table only in the case, if duplicates (NaNs, missing value etc) appear in this field.
+Otherwise, there is a risk that the "foreign key" in the "orders_table" will not be found in the "primary key" and the database schema would not work.
-2. The date transformation has to account for different time formats, so we fix this issie in the following way
+2. The date transformation has to account for different time formats, so we fix this issue in the following way
 ```
         df[column_name] = pd.to_datetime(df[column_name], format='%Y-%m-%d', errors='ignore')
         df[column_name] = pd.to_datetime(df[column_name], format='%Y %B %d', errors='ignore')
         df[column_name] = pd.to_datetime(df[column_name], format='%B %Y %d', errors='ignore')
         df[column_name] = pd.to_datetime(df[column_name], errors='coerce')
 ```
-After uploading clean data into the database, one need to transform data into apropriate format and add some additional columns with additional data insights.
+Once the clean data is loaded into the database, the data needs to be converted to the appropriate format and a few additional columns added with more information about the data.

-Let's consider typical workflow
+Let's consider a typical workflow
 1. Convert data fields
 ```
 ALTER TABLE dim_products